-If a premium gaming computer is the engine to your gaming vehicle, a proper gaming keyboard is where the rubber meets the road.
+If a premium gaming computer with a gaming computer case is the engine to your gaming vehicle, a proper gaming keyboard is where the rubber meets the road.
 Premium tires on a car make a world of difference when it comes to the car’s performance, and the same goes for a gaming keyboard in elite-level gaming, where every millisecond counts.
 You can’t have unaccounted keystrokes (ghosting) or have your hands get uncomfortable during long gaming sessions.
 The best gaming keyboards boast scary fast key actuation, colorful backlighting and keep your hands feeling fresh, even during gaming marathons.

 The last thing you want is to miss a critical keystroke that could be the line between victory and defeat.
 To stop that, we’ve ensured you’ve got the best tools at your fingertips with these elite gaming keyboards.
 From wired to wireless, tenkeyless to ergonomic split keyboards, and with plenty of RGB in-between, make sure you rule supreme during your session and lead your squad to victory with one of the best gaming keyboards below.